Loading...

 - Explain how you have been experiencing or may experience harmful socio-economic or environmental impacts from the UNDP project.

 - Indicate what steps you have already taken to resolve the complaint, such as communicating with the client, the project manager, the project board, or a grievance mechanism.
 A complaint may be found ineligible if no prior good faith effort has been made.
+This requirement will be waived if your complaint raises fears of retaliation that prevent such attempts at resolution.

 In developing response options, the SRM consults directly with the country office, and the country office may then have the “default” responsibility for leading the UNDP response.